vmware-clarity/clarity-guidance/1023-range-input-design-guidance.md

 # Range Input Design Guidance

-[Range Input](https://clarity.design/documentation/range) consists of a slider that can be moved to represent some value between the minimum and maximum values.
+A [range Input](https://clarity.design/documentation/range) consists of a slider that can be moved to represent some value between the minimum and maximum values.
 It allows the user to select a value when the precise value chosen is not considered necessary.

 ## Guidance